CodeItQuick/ExpenseReportCSharp/README.md

 2. An employee can add expenses to his expense reports **done**
 3. An employee can view his expense report **done**
 4. An employee has access to only his expense report list **done**
+5. An employee's expense report are not approved

 TODO: